pelkmanslab/CodingStyleExample/README.md

 2. Don't worry if you don't understand all of [wrapNameAddress.m](private/wrapNameAddress.m), it does some cell-array stuff.

 ## Public vs Private
-1. There are just two public functions.
+1. There are just two public functions (in the [top-level folder](./)).
 This gives a small, easy-to-understand interface to the outside world.
 2. There are several private functions in [private/](private/).
 These are only visible within the folder.

 ## Functions and Lines of Code